-While many of us are at home with our families during the lockdown, medical professionals and staff from the Ministry of Health, including Healthline, have been putting in a massive effort to help keep us safe.
+While many of us are at home with our families, medical professionals and staff from the Ministry of Health, including Healthline, have been putting in a massive effort to help keep us safe.
 If you’ve been getting calls about COVID-19, including offers of support or information about testing and results, we’re here to help you figure out what’s real and what isn’t.

 WHO IS HEALTHLINE